SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 We like it a lot, and it's made life easier at Skymouse!

-### How to use Slack in the workplace
+### How to use Slack in the workplace:

 * Quickly switch between organizations throughout the day.
 * Create an Evernote from within Slack.
 Great integration!
 * Create social media alerts that show up in Slack.
 * Establish calendar alerts and create new calendar events.
-* get an alert in Slack when we get a new lead in Salesforce. _(Who is "we."
+* Get an alert in Slack when we get a new lead in Salesforce. _(Who is "we."
 Should it be assumed that your reader knows what this phrase is referring to in general?)_

 ### What's new in Slack 2018?